-Due to issues surrounding the current Covid-19 health crisis, the GRE (general) admission requirement has been waived for the Fall 2022 and Fall 2023 intakes.
+Due to issues surrounding the current Covid-19 health crisis, the GRE (general) admission requirement has been waived for the Fall 2023 intakes.

 The Master of Science in Psychological Science is a research-intensive program that addresses all areas of psychology including biological, cognitive, and individual and social bases of behaviour.
 The Psychological Science curriculum is based on an apprenticeship model, which includes flexible core courses that are appropriate to a student's area of research.